slinkity/slinkity/www/src/docs/quick-start.md

 ### Adding your first component shortcode

-Say you have a project directory with just 1 file: `index.html`.
+Say you have a project directory with just 1 file: `index.njk`.
 That file might look like this:

 ```html
 <!DOCTYPE html>